AEDC workers receive 18 months backlog of salaries, allowances – The Sun Nigeria

 However, the Federal Ministry of Power took the initiative that ended the strike by engaging the organised labour.

-The strike came at the time changes in shareholding in AEDC and the appointment of an interim management for AEDC took effect.
+The strike came at the time changes in shareholding of AEDC and the appointment of an interim management for the company took effect.

-In the MoU signed by the Minister of State for Power, Goddy Jeddy Agba; chairman of Nigerian Electricity Regulatory Commission (NERC), Sanusi Garba; General Secretary, National Union of Electricity Employees (NUEE), Joe Ajaero and chairman, NUEE FCT, Godfrey Aba, it was agreed that the federal government would ensure that the grievances of the workers were addressed within 21 days.

 Leave a Reply